Excision Skin Cancer Treatment

 This procedure is more invasive than some of the other options that skin cancer patients have, but it is also known for the results that it provides.
 During the procedure, the entire abnormality or area of skin with cancerous cells, is removed.
 This procedure is ideal for smaller areas of skin or areas of abnormality because of the healing process.
-If the area is too large, an incision procedure may be a better, in interest of the cosmetic results after the procedure.
+If the area is too large, an incision procedure may be a better choice, due to the cosmetic results after the procedure.

 The primary difference between an excision biopsy and any other biopsy is the amount of cells that are removed.
 Some biopsies will remove less cells, but will require more than one procedure to eliminate the area.
 With an excision biopsy, there is a tiny part of the surrounding tissue that is also removed.
 That way the entire area that is in question of cancerous cells is removed and no longer a threat.

-This type of biopsy is not intended for any one part of the body, however it is more commonly used on skin cancer cells as well as breast, muscles and lymph nodes.
+This type of biopsy is not intended for any one part of the body, however, it is more commonly used on skin cancer cells as well as breast, muscles, and lymph nodes.
 In regards to skin cancer, this is one of the more common and successful treatments offered.
-However, the location of your skin cancer and the size of the area in question will also play a part in the best method of treatment.
+However, the location of your skin cancer and the size of the area in question will also play a part in determining the best method of treatment for you.